osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/jupyter.md

 # Working with your OSPool Notebooks Instance

+## Needed Submit File Options

+When submitting jobs from the terminal in the OSPool Notebooks interface, make sure to always include this option in your submit file:

+	should_transfer_input = YES

+This option is needed for jobs to start and run successfully.

+## OSPool Notebook Experience

 There will be slight differences in your OSPool Notebook instance, depending on whether you have an existing OSPool account and what Access Point it is on.
 Click on the section below that applies to you to learn more.

-For more information about the JupyterLab interface in general, see the [JupyterLab manual](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html).
+<b>For all users, notebooks will time out after an hour an inactivity and may run for a maximum of four hours.
+Timing out will not impact jobs submitted to the OSPool.</b>

 <details>
 <summary>For researchers with accounts on a uw.osg-htc.org access point</summary>
 <br>
-<b>Working in JupyterLab, your account will be tied to your account on your uw.osg-htc.org access point.</b> This means you will be able to interact with files in your <code>/home</code> directory, execute code, and save files, similar to like you would if you were logged into your access point via a terminal.
+<b>Working in OSPool Notebooks, your account will be tied to your account on your uw.osg-htc.org access point.</b> This means you will be able to interact with files in your <code>/home</code> directory, execute code, and save files, similar to like you would if you were logged into your access point via a terminal.
 If you submit jobs to HTCondor, by default, your jobs will run on the Open Science Pool.
 As of right now, these HTCondor jobs will not be able to access any data you have stored in `/protected`.
 <br>
 <br>
-Unlike logging into your access point through a terminal, when you log in through a JupyterLab instance, you can run computionally intensive tasks in your <code>/home</code> directory.
-This is because each researcher has a total of 8 CPUs and 16 GB memory available to their JupyterLab instance's <code>/home</code> directory.
+Unlike logging into your access point through a terminal, when you log in through an OSPool Notebooks instance, you can run computionally intensive tasks in your <code>/home</code> directory.
+This is because each researcher has a total of 8 CPUs and 16 GB memory available to their OSPool Notebook instance's <code>/home</code> directory.
 <br>
 <br>
 If you would like your HTCondor jobs to run inside your Jupyter container and not on the OSPool, you can copy/paste these lines to your submit file: